Way Out West movie overview: William Haines’ outrageously camp ‘gay Western’ is MGM actor’s most enjoyable star vehicle

 Out of all William Haines talkies, Way Out West is the one that allows him to camp up to the highest degree his screen persona as an effete, smart-assed wisecracker.
 In fact, the film’s setup itself (story and screenplay by Alfred Block and Byron Morgan) can be seen as homoerotic: The sissified dandy at a dude ranch where he plays “slave” to the cowboys’ “masters.”

-When a crooked carnival barker cheats a gang of tough cowboys in a roulette game, he is forced to work off the money by becoming a personal slave on their ranch.
-The joke is that the dandy city slicker, Windy (short for Windermere – as in “Fan”?), is played by William Haines.
+The narrative kicks off when a crooked carnival barker cheats a gang of tough cowboys in a roulette game; he is then forced to work off the money by becoming a personal slave on their ranch.
+The joke is that the dandy city slicker, Windy (short for Windermere – as in fan?), is played by Haines.

-One can’t help but see the tongue-in-cheek throughout Way Out West.
-One of the cowboys even exclaims, “Why you’re beautiful,” when Windy appears all dressed up.
-In the end, however, Windy proves himself to be “manly” by saving his paramour’s life and by beating the shit out of his competition.
+In the end, however, Windy proves himself “manly” by saving his paramour’s life and by beating the shit out of his competition.

-Under the guidance of Fred Niblo (he of Ben-Hur), Haines’ typical brashness, which usually turns me off, is remarkably subdued.
-That makes Way Out West my particular William Haines favorite.
+Under the guidance of Fred Niblo (Ben-Hur: A Tale of the Christ), William Haines’ typical brashness, which usually turns me off, is remarkably subdued in this one.
+That makes Way Out West my particular Haines favorite.